 Do I have a claim?

-As a general rule, you can only claim compensation if we can show that someone else was at fault and that this caused your accident and injuries.
+As a general rule, you can only claim compensation if we can show that someone else was at fault and that this caused your injuries.

 Virtually all personal injury compensation claims are settled out of Court.
 However, the person against whom you are claiming is still referred to as the Defendant and we will always need to consider what a Judge would decide if your case did go to Court.